How to Test Your Workflow on the New RHEL8 Operating System

 Batch Jobs

-To participate in the RHEL8 pilot, users of the General Access partitions short, normal, and long, will need to either add the following line to their existing Slurm submission script.
+To participate in the RHEL8 pilot and get matched to the first available RHEL8 CPU Node, users of the General Access partitions short, normal, and long, will need to either add the following line to their existing Slurm submission script.

 #SBATCH --constraint=rhel8